Quartz Kitchen Worktops

 Quartz worktops are made from small pieces of quartz stone and other natural minerals bound with plastic resins.
-This means that they have the look of real stone, but the practicality and even, flaw-free finish of a man-made surface.
+This means they offer the look of natural stone, combined with the practicality and flawless, consistent finish of a man-made surface.

-As a manufactured, non-porous material quartz is resistant to heat and stains and it’s very easy to maintain – a quick wipe with a damp cloth should keep it looking as good as new.
+The surface of our quartz kitchen worktops is resistant to heat and stains.
+A quick wipe with a damp cloth after every use should keep your quartz kitchen worktop looking good as new for years to come.
 The ideal finishing touch for your new kitchen, it’s no wonder Quartz is now one of the most popular worktop choices we offer.

 Quartz Features